Woodburn Circle: Martin Hall

-Martin Hall commemorates Rev. Alexander Martin, the first president of West Virginia University., and is today home to the university's Reed College of Media.
+Martin Hall commemorates Alexander Martin, the first president of West Virginia University, and is today home to the university's Reed College of Media.

 Chitwood Hall

 Chitwood Hall, the newest of the three building, was originally known as Science Hall.
 It was built in 1893 and is a three-story brick building designed in a loose Queen Anne style with a Venetian influence, which makes it architecturally at odds with its two neighbors.

 The principal facade is of six bays, the central four bays are recessed; the projection of the two terminating bays is accentuated by brick quoining.
 The ground and first floors, separated from the floors above them by pale stone banding, are pierced by a massive segmented entrance in the manner of a portal to a Venetian palazzo.
 Behind this portal, broad stairs rise immediately to the first floor as if those entering may need to escape the rising waters of the Grand Canal.

 The second floor, which has tall segmented windows, has the external appearance of a piano nobile; this is accentuated by a projecting iron central balcony over the entrance below.
 Originally, the segmented windows of this story were shorter with blind brick recesses beneath them; however, they have since been extended into the recesses and now reach to the floor.

 The windows of the top floor are far shorter than those of the floors below and the rhythm of the fenestration is faster, being two windows to each of those on the floors below.
 Originally the central recess on this floor formed an open loggia, this would have continued the Venetian palazzo theme of the balcony above a massive portal below; this loggia has now been closed and glazed to match the flanking windows.

 The building has a slate shingled hipped roof with dormer.
 The hall was renamed in 1972, in honor of Dr. Oliver P. Chitwood.

 Chitwood Hall is now home to the university's Department of Foreign Languages.